 Hosted by Derby Teaching Hospitals, Derby.
 This is a basic level course, which runs every 2 years.
-One-day, basic level course.

 - The aetiology and pathology of Parkinson's. - Drug actions, options and importance of getting medication on time in Parkinson's. - The many non-motor symptoms of Parkinson's. - The best practice and current evidence-based therapy management of Parkinson's, including physiotherapy, occupational therapy, and speech therapy. - How to use cues and strategies in Parkinson's management.